nnethercote/perf-book/src/profiling.md

 weaknesses.
 The following is an incomplete list of profilers that have been used successfully on Rust programs.
 - [perf] is a general-purpose profiler that uses hardware performance counters.
-  The [Hotspot] viewer is good for viewing data recorded by perf.
+  [Hotspot] and [Firefox Profiler] are good for viewing data recorded by perf.
 - [Cachegrind] & [Callgrind] give global, per-function, and per-source-line instruction counts and simulated cache and branch prediction data.
 - [DHAT] is good for finding which parts of the code are causing a lot of